-Community organizations, civic groups, schools, or churches are required to submit a Community Outreach form to request services from the Community Relations Unit.
+Community organizations, civic groups, schools, or churches are required to submit a Community Outreach form to request services from the Crime Prevention/Community Unit.
 The form has to be received at least two weeks before the event.

 The Albany Police Department’s Teen Police Academy is an excellent opportunity for youth to achieve an understanding of how the agency operates.
 The Teen Police Academy is free of charge.
 The course runs for five Saturdays and meets at the Law Enforcement Center each week for two hours.